ImperialCollegeLondon/DirectSearch.jl/docs/src/man/addstoppingconditions.md

 ## Native

-There are currently five stopping conditions that may be used:
+There are currently five stopping conditions implemented in the package:

 - Iteration Limit (`IterationStoppingCondition`)
 - Function Evaluation Limit (`FunctionEvaluationStoppingCondition`)